-We can also change the directory we wish to interact with on the local system:
+We can also change the directory we want to interact with on the local system:

-If we would like download files from our remote host, we can do so by issuing the following command:
+If we want to download files from our remote host, we can do so using the

 We can copy the remote file to a different name by specifying the name afterwards:

-The "get" command also takes some option flags.
+get command also accepts some option flags.
 For instance, we can copy a directory and all of its contents by specifying the recursive option:

 Any other local command will work as expected.
 To return to your SFTP session, type: